pudly/schmopera-hugo/content/articles/body-shaming.md

 I'll also say that in my own experience working with the magazine (I was Social Media Manager, Digital Content Writer, and a contributor for several years), those who truly run _Opera Canada_ have not historically shown a great deal of interest in its digital content.
 I have plenty of theories on why that is, but the bottom line is that the quarterly print edition gets a good amount of attention.
 I'd argue that amount is disproportionate to how important it is to have a functioning digital presence.

-With this latest bit of negative buzz around _Opera Canada_, a few people have pointed out that the magazine seems due for a
+With this latest bit of negative buzz around _Opera Canada_, a few people have pointed out that the magazine seems due for a revamp in terms of its editorial guidelines and its journalistic standards for reviews.